-Hizentra belongs to the class of medications called Immune Globulin Subcutaneous (Human).
-It is used to treat primary immunodeficiency conditions, and people who use this medication are said to be undergoing immune globulin therapy.
-Hizentra is used for the treatment of weakened immune activity and nerve conditions such as demyelinating polyneuropathy.
+Hizentra belongs to the class of medications called immunoglobulins.
+It is used to treat primary immunodeficiency and nerve conditions such as demyelinating polyneuropathy.

 Speak to a Specialist about Hizentra Copay Assistance

-The U.S. Food and Drug Administration (FDA) first endorsed the medication in 2010.
-Since then, It has gained widespread popularity, becoming the world’s most prescribed immunoglobulin medication with up to 9.3 million exposures to date.
+The U.S. Food and Drug Administration (FDA) first approved the medication in 2010.
+Since then, it has gained widespread popularity, becoming the world’s most prescribed immunoglobulin medication with up to 9.3 million patients.

-The color of Hizentra runs from clear and pale yellow to light brown.
-The medication is available in pre-filled syringes and vials in various sizes.
+The color of Hizentra can vary from clear and pale yellow to light brown and it is available in pre-filled syringes and vials in various sizes.
 Your pharmacist and prescriber can help determine the appropriate form to use.

 Hizentra’s active ingredient, human immunoglobulin, is a highly purified protein derived from the plasma of healthy individuals.
-It acts as the body’s soldier to ward off bacterial and viral infections, and it helps create a balanced immune system.
+It acts as the body’s defense system to prevent bacterial and viral infections and create a balanced immune system.

 Who Can Use It?

 Adults and children over two years old can use Hizentra.
-Patients who use this medication are often those who suffer from nerve disorders such as chronic inflammatory demyelinating polyneuropathy and immune system diseases such as:
+Patients using this medication often have nerve disorders and frequent infections.
+Such disorders include chronic inflammatory demyelinating polyneuropathy (CIDP) and autoimmune system diseases like: